fzaman2258/Web-Security-Week-9/README.md

 - [ ] Steps to recreate:
 	1) Go to the URL https://35.184.88.145/red/public/territories.php
 	2) Click on any salesperson
-	3) Change the ID parameter value to 10
+	3) Change the ID parameter value to **10**
+- [ ] Comments: Change the ID value to 10 will show a salesperson who shouldn't be available to the public until September 1, while the other sites don't display this.

 Vulnerability #2: Cross-Site Request Forgery(CSRF)
 - [ ] GIF Walkthrough: ![](./Cross-SiteRequestForgery.gif)